Where is Dutch Spoken

 Where is Dutch spoken?

-So we know about the 17 million people in The Netherlands speaking Dutch, but where do these other 6 million Dutch speakers live exactly?
+So we know about the 17 million people in the Netherlands speaking Dutch, but where do these other 6 million Dutch speakers live exactly?

 Dutch is spoken in Belgium